junesirius/junesirius.github.io/_posts/Supernatural/Daily_six_degree_challenge/2025-11-22-SPN-Scorner.md

 And unfortunately for him, he has to now.

-A reverend is reported to be dead unnaturally and the congregation reported they have witnessed a man in a trench coat claimed to be the God and killed him.
+A reverend is reported to be dead unnaturally, and the congregation reported they had witnessed a man in a trench coat claiming to be God and killing him.

-Sam and Bobby told him not to go there, Castiel has made it clear that he has changed; if he's clever, he should try to avoid him, instead of chasing his trail.
+Sam and Bobby told him not to go there.
+Castiel has made it clear that he has changed; if he's clever, he should try to avoid him, instead of chasing his trail.

 But Dean can't help it.